-This is a part-time course intended generally for employed students, however when you study with us you’ll learn key aspects of the building industry that will help your promotion prospects, learning underlying concepts and principles to help you see the relationship between theory and practice.
+This is a part-time course intended generally for employed students.
+By studying with us, you’ll learn key aspects of the building industry that will help your promotion prospects, and understand underlying concepts and principles to help you see the relationship between theory and practice.

-You’ll learn how to use industry equipment and software, including CAD and surveying equipment.
+You’ll learn to use industry equipment and software.
+Building information management is essential in today’s world of design and construction and experience with industry-related software is central to our approach, giving you an insight into the world of virtual technology.
 You’ll also have access to a virtual building site, giving you experience of real life scenarios.
-Problem based learning scenarios based upon a real site will have developed your understanding of areas including surveying, design, construction, budget, health and safety, and management projects.
+Problem-based learning scenarios based upon a real site will develop your understanding of areas including surveying, design, construction, budget, health and safety and project management.

-Awards and company links provide great opportunities.
+Awards and company links provide you with great opportunities.
 Student Luke Eversham won the HNC Thomas Vale Award for Outstanding Student of the Year.
-The recognition strengthens his CV, showing how he applied the theory he learnt in class to industrial work.
+This recognition strengthened his CV, showing how he applied the theory he learnt in class to industrial work.
 Josh Prescott won the Best Student Prize in Birmingham City Council’s excellence awards and has now gone on to study a Construction Management BSc.

-The course gives you a strong understanding of the construction process and types of construction methods used and the environmental, social and economic factors which influence changes in building design and usage for new build.
+The course gives you a strong understanding of the construction process, types of construction methods used and the environmental, social and economic factors which influence changes in building design and usage for new build.